GoodbyeKittyy/animal-kaiser-playable/README.md

 ## ⚠️ Disclaimer

 This repository is for **preservation and archival purposes only**.
-No copyrighted ROM files are included or distributed.
-You must supply your own legally obtained ROMs.